 - Buy more from you

-- Also, serve as your referrals and references to help you acquire other business
+- Also, serve as your referrals and references to help you acquire other business customers you seek

 One approach is to ensure that 3 key roles are fulfilled for each of your strategic business customers and prospects

 - The relationship lead: This person (often an account manager or business development manager) creates and strengthens the relationship and protects your company from competitors trying to win over your customers.
 This person will play an integral role in helping to understand the priorities and requirements of decision makers and influencers and the value they are seeking.